 Paragraph 3.17d.1 Promotion Salaries

-Faculty members who are promoted shall receive salary increases to base pay as specified by the Provost.
+Faculty members who are promoted shall receive salary increases to base pay as determined by the Collective Bargaining Agreement or Provost, whichever pertains. .

 Paragraph 3.17d.2 Other Responsibilities

 Associate Instructors and Senior Instructors may serve on the PAC for the purposes of review of faculty below their rank (see Paragraph 3.2b.1a).